 You can query, update, and fetch data present in external data sources, applications, and servers with OData.
 Since OData has a standardized REST interface model, it allows you to concentrate on your business logic while developing custom RESTful APIs, rather than worrying about how to define status codes, HTTP methods, and URL conventions.

-A fully managed No-code Data Pipeline platform like Hevo Data helps you integrate and load data from 100+ Different Sources (including 40+ free sources) to a Data Warehouse or Destination of your choice in real-time in an effortless manner.
+A fully managed No-code Data Pipeline platform like Hevo Data helps you integrate and load data from 150+ Different Data Sources (including 40+ free sources) to a Data Warehouse or Destination of your choice in real-time in an effortless manner.

 Hevo with its minimal learning curve can be set up in just a few minutes allowing the users to load data without having to compromise performance.
 Its strong integration with umpteenth sources provides users with the flexibility to bring in data of different kinds, in a smooth fashion without having to code a single line.

 Get Started with Hevo for Free

 Check out some of the cool features of Hevo:

 Sign up here for a 14-Day Free Trial!

 - Completely Automated: The Hevo platform can be set up in just a few minutes and requires minimal maintenance.

 - Real-Time Data Transfer: Hevo provides real-time data migration, so you can have analysis-ready data always.